ossec/ossec-docs/docs/manual/output/mysql-database-output.rst

 Complete MySQL Output
 ^^^^^^^^^^^^^^^^^^^^^

-All this is left is to restart ossec for the changes to take effect.
+All that is left is to restart ossec for the changes to take effect.

 .. code-block:: console